-3,000 tpa ERMS SR Demonstration Plant
+3,000 tpa ERMS SR

 Austpac’s technologies, collectively termed the “ERMS SR” process, were proven at a newly constructed 3,000 tpa Demonstration Plant during 2008.
-The showcasing of the relevant technologies at the Plant, including ilmenite roasting, synthetic rutile production, EARS acid regeneration, the continuous leach reactor (CLR) and the direct reduction of iron oxides to iron pellets (DRI), was a major achievement that has allowed the Company to move into commercialisation.
-Austpac has now proved the world’s only fully continuous synrutile process that produces ultra high grade synthetic rutile and an iron co-product.
+The showcasing of the relevant technologies at the Plant, including ilmenite roasting, synthetic rutile production, EARS acid regeneration, the continuous leach reactor (CLR) and the direct reduction of iron oxides to iron pellets (Austpac Iron), was a major achievement that has allowed the Company to move into commercialisation.
+Austpac has now proved the world’s only fully continuous synrutile process that produces ultra-high grade synthetic rutile and an iron co-product.
 Operations at the plant also proved the ability of the EARS to regenerate acid from spent pickle liquor (a waste created in finishing some steel products), and of the DRI process to produce iron metal pellets from iron ore fines, thus widening the commercial applications for the Company’s technologies.
 The 3,000 tpa Demonstration Plant has proven the technologies under continuous commercial conditions.

 The Kooragang Island Plant The Kooragang Island Plant in 2000